Libo1023/ECE899-Independent-Study/README.md

 # ECE899-Independent-Study
 ### Efficient Classification of Whole Slide Images with Self-Attention Layers
-OneDrive Link to Project Poster
+Google Drive Link to Project Poster

 **models.py** contains all optimizable modules/layers of the two-level zoom-in network.